NSHipster/articles/2014-04-21-uiactivityviewcontroller.md

 The final step is to provide a view controller to be presented with the result of our activity.

-The QuickLook framework provides a simple, built-in way to display images, so we'll extend our activity to adopt `QLPreviewControllerDataSource` and return an instance of ``QLPreviewController`with`self`set as the`dataSource`for our override of the`activityViewController` method.
+The QuickLook framework provides a simple, built-in way to display images.
+We'll extend our activity to adopt `QLPreviewControllerDataSource` and return an instance of `QLPreviewController`, with `self` set as the `dataSource` for our override of the`activityViewController` method.

 ```swift
 import QuickLook